The new DACHSER magazine is here!

 Market info update on Brexit: Phase 3 of the UK Border Operating Model

-Further phased changes will come into effect later in 2022.
-Most notably, as of July 1, 2022, import safety and security declarations, also known as ENS, will be required.
-More information on ENS and inspections on POAO, certain ABP and plant and plant-based products will be required closer to the implementation time.
+Over the course of 2022, additional changes will gradually come into effect.
+Of particular note are import safety and security declarations, also known as ENS, beginning July 1, 2022.
+As implementation approaches, more information will be required on ENS and inspections on POAO, certain ABP, and plant and plant-based products.

 Information security at DACHSER